• Skip to primary navigation

 • Put it on crackers

-• Pile it on toasted crostini with a slathering of non-dairy cream cheese or tofu ricotta
+• Pile it on toasted crostini or baguette with a slathering of non-dairy cream cheese or tofu ricotta

 • Stir it into Mediterranean pasta with garlic olive oil